knative/client/docs/cmd/kn_service_create.md

   -n, --namespace string              Specify the namespace to operate in.
       --no-cluster-local              Do not specify that the service be private. (--no-cluster-local will make the service publicly available) (default true)
       --no-lock-to-digest             Do not keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision)
-      --no-wait                       Create service and don't wait for it to be ready.
+      --no-wait                       Do not wait for 'service create' operation to be completed.
   -p, --port int32                    The port where application listens on.
       --pull-secret string            Image pull secret to set.
 An empty argument ("") clears the pull secret.
 The referenced secret must exist in the service's namespace.
       --requests-cpu string           The requested CPU (e.g., 250m).